• Skip to primary navigation

 Purslane and Sweet Corn Salad

-Mexican inspired purslane salad with sweet corn and tomatoes recipePurslane and sweetcorn salad isn’t a traditional Mexican salad, but it might as well be.
-An homage to Mexico, and it’s love of quelites, a sort of catch-all term for edible wild plants, it’s a generous dose of the famous edible garden weed mixed with roasted sweet corn, charred tomatoes, and simple Mexican seasonings and herbs.
+Verdolagas and sweetcorn salad isn't a traditional Mexican recipe, but it might as well be.
+An homage to Mexico, and it's love of quelites, a sort of catch-all term for edible wild plants, it's a generous dose of the famous edible garden weed mixed with roasted sweet corn, charred tomatoes, and simple Mexican seasonings and herbs.

 Mexican inspired purslane salad with sweet corn and tomatoes recipe